 Rotten potatoes smell and taste bad.
 Most people describe the taste as sour, while some say the odor is musty.
 Judging from its appearance, you can tell that a raw potato has gone bad when it’s mushy and soft and has fuzzy mold growing on it.

 I will talk about what rotten potatoes taste like, how they smell, and what may happen to you if you get potato poisoning.
 Then I will briefly discuss why rotten potato smell is toxic and what makes it smell so bad.
 Let’s dive right in!

 Rotten potatoes taste “sort of tangy and sour, not what you would expect from potatoes”.
 Potatoes are supposed to “have a subtly sweet mild taste with low sugar content”.
 They should feel quite starchy on the tongue and a bit creamy (sources: Acting Colleges, Ontario Potato Board)

-Aside from tasting bad, another clue that potatoes have started to rot is the presence of a green hue on their skin – a sign that the potatoes may contain high levels of solanine.
-Scrape off this greenish discoloration because you might get solanine poisoning.
+Aside from tasting bad, another clue that potatoes have started to rot is the presence of a green hue on their skin – a common sign that the potatoes may contain high levels of solanine.
+Scrape off this shade of green discoloration because you might get solanine poisoning.

 - Stomach pain

 - Loss of sensation

 Sprouts are an additional sign that your potatoes may contain elevated solanine levels and are thus dangerous to eat.
 Pinch off the potato sprouts and discard them.
 The potatoes are safe to eat as long as the green color parts and the sprouts are completely removed (source: Poison).